11 min read

 1. Cache Everything That Only Depends on the Pattern

 I was always comparing one query against many candidates.
-That asymmetry is the first thing to exploit: any work that depends only on the pattern can be done once and reused across every candidate.
+That asymmetry is the first thing to exploit: any work that depends only on the query string can be done once and reused across every candidate.

-In Myers bit-parallel, the pattern produces a lookup table — for each possible character, a bitmask of the positions in the pattern where that character appears.
-That table is the most expensive setup work in the algorithm, and it's also the part that's purely a function of the pattern.
+In Myers bit-parallel, the query string produces a lookup table — for each possible character, a bitmask of the positions in the query string where that character appears.
+That table is the most expensive setup work in the algorithm, and it's also the part that's purely a function of the query.

 So I split the API into two pieces.
 Prepare(pattern) returns a reusable handle: